 Security Logs

-Sentinel logs all security events to help you monitor threats against your store.
+Sentinel records all security events to help you monitor threats against your store.

 Log Location